ezzing/3DLayout-documentation/5-changelog.md

 Some minor GUI changes to clarify the workflow.

 Two new showcase options, with and without camera spining.
+You can read a description of this methods in the [Showcase mode](#showcase-mode) section.

 ### changed